campeis/type_safe_builder/README.md

 # type_safe_builder
-A typesafe builder in Rust
+A typesafe builder macro in Rust